neurite/debian-setup/docs/0200-install.md

     * Choose `Manual` and see [manual disk partitions](0201-partitions.md) for detailed steps and information.
     * Or, for the simple cases such as setting up a VM, choose `Guided - use entire disk`.
 13. `Install the base system`
-    * kernel: `linux-image-amd-64` (this installs the same version but free to upgrade to newer kernel versions while the other option locks the kernel to a particular version)
+    * kernel: `linux-image-amd-64` (this installs the same version but free to upgrade to newer kernel versions while the other option locks down the kernel to a particular version)
     * initrd (initial ram disk): `generic (all available drivers)`
 14. `Configure the package manager`
     * Use network mirror: Yes